-For the period July 1, 2008, through June 30, 2009, the Trust Fund provided coverage on an occurrence basis of \$3,000,000 per individual and \$7,000,000 in the aggregate per claim.
+For the period July 1, 2009, through June 30, 2010, the Trust Fund provided coverage on an occurrence basis of \$3,000,000 per individual and \$7,000,000 in the aggregate per claim.
 The Trust Fund entered into an excess of loss agreement with an unaffiliated reinsurer in prior years.
 However, excess reinsurance coverage has not been purchased for any policy year since June 30, 2006, as the Trust Fund chose to retain 100% of the liability.
 In lieu of reinsurance, the participants contributed \$10,000,000 in the aggregate toward the Reimbursement Fund for future losses.
-For the fiscal year ending June 30, 2009, the Trust Fund purchased a direct insurance policy to cover the first \$1,000,000 per occurrence and \$3,000,000 in the aggregate for dental residents.
+In addition, during fiscal year 2010, the participants contributed additional \$1,006,106 to replenish the Reimbursement Fund to its original \$10,000,000 level.
+For the fiscal year ended June 30, 2010, the Trust Fund purchased a direct insurance policy to cover the first \$1,000,000 per occurrence and \$3,000,000 in the aggregate for dental residents.
 North Carolina General Statutes Chapter 116 was amended during 1987 to authorize the Trust Fund to borrow necessary amounts up to \$30,000,000, in the event that the Trust Fund may have insufficient funds to pay existing and future claims.
 Any such borrowing would be repaid from the assets and revenues of program participants.
 No line of credit or borrowing has been established pursuant to this authorization.
 The Council believes adequate funds are on deposit in the Trust Fund to meet estimated losses based upon the results of the independent actuary's report.

-The Trust Fund has purchased annuity contracts to settle claims for which the claimant has signed an agreement releasing the Fund from further obligation.
+The Trust Fund has purchased annuity contracts to settle claims for which the claimant has signed an agreement releasing the Trust Fund from further obligation.
 The related claim liabilities have been removed from estimated malpractice costs.